 Purpose of a Miter Saw

 The miter saw is quite a versatile power tool.
+Miter saws can be used to cut tiles, woods, or boards.
 It can make all the difference between clean and precise cuts compared to a table saw if it is used right.
-Woodworkers and construction workers use a miter saw for small applications such as crown or base moldings, trim work, picture frames and anything else that requires angled cuts.
+Woodworkers and construction workers use a miter saw for trim work, crown or base moldings, picture frames and anything else that requires angled cuts.

 While the miter saw can be a great addition to a workshop, our experts mainly see them being the most useful for carpenters.

 (If you are planning to make miter saw projects, here are the top miter saws ideal for beginners)

 Main Differences Between a Table Saw and Miter Saw